Real Earnings Yield (REY) Model

 There are 61-62 observations per quintile, but overlap in return measurement intervals makes the sample very small for a quintile breakdown.

 As a robustness test, we look at two subperiods.

-The Pearson correlations for the relationship between the 6-month future return for the S&P 500 Index and the forward real earnings yield over two equal subperiods (March 1989 through April 2001 and May 2001 through December 2013) are 0.36 and 0.52, indicating some consistency in the relationship over time.
+The Pearson correlations for the relationship between the 6-month future return for the S&P 500 Index and the forward real earnings yield over two equal subperiods (March 1989 through January 2002 and February 2002 through December 2014) are 0.41 and 0.51, indicating consistency in the relationship over time.
 The overall sample period is very short (compared to return intervals) for subperiod tests.